 Reviewers do not see when you are working, thus, they can only judge all of these qualities through reading your paper, yes only your few pages of writing, so writing is crucially important.
 Even you work so hard on the topic for 1 or 2 whole years or that you have done everything right, but if you cannot explain clearly, reviewers do not care whether you work hard or not.
-After all, they can only judge your entire work of one or two years based on your 10 pages writing.
+After all, they can only judge your entire work of one or two years based on your 10+ pages writing.
 Here I summarize some key points you need to talk about in your typical paper.
-It follows an artifact-contribution-type paper but can be adapted for any papers.
-I also summarize the typical reasons being rejected based on section.

 The primary function of this section is to describe your work, what did you do and your key finding.
 For beginners, I recommend this five-part structure with fewer than 200 words.
 Using this template can help train your logic in arranging arguments.
 The first part is about speaking broadly about the importance of your area.
 The second part is for describing the problem.
 The third part describes what you did.
 The fourth part describes your key result.
 The last part describes the significance, why I should care.